chrisfcarroll/Azure-VM-Run/README.md

         -submit `
         -NoConfirm
 ```
-- Will create a `Resource Group` with a `Workspace` with a `computetarget` and an `experiment` all named ml1
+- will provision: `1` a `Resource Group` with `2` a `Workspace` with `3` a `computetarget` and `4` an `experiment` all named ml1
-- Will give you an example PyTorch script and an example dataset (namely mnist) to train a model
+- Will generate `5` an `example PyTorch script` and `6` an `example dataset` (namely mnist) to train a model and generate `7` a `runconfig` file readable by `az ml run submit-script`
-- Will submit the run and stay attached in order to stream the logs to your console
+- Will submit it, and stay attached in order to stream the logs to your console.
-You can see progress and output at https://ml.azure.com or with `az ml run list`
+You can see progress and output at https://ml.azure.com or see status at `az ml run list`

 ### Yes but what about … ?
 The script can take you from the pre-canned example to defining your own datasets, using TensorFlow
-or other ML frameworks, specifying computetarget sizes, etc.
+or other ML frameworks, specifying a bigger computetarget size, etc. Call the script with `-?` to see more options and much more detail:
 ```
-./Create-AzMLResources-And-Submit.ps1 -? # Call the script with -? to see more options and much more detail
+./Create-AzMLResources-And-Submit.ps1 -?
 ```

+### Show me the GUI?

+The GUI way to do this is at https://ml.azure.com, and it can take you through
+similar initial steps as this script.
+You can also use the GUI as a dashboard,
+to see that what the script does appears as expected in your azure account,
+and to see experiment results.

-### Cleanup
+### Tear Down
 Keeping a workspace will cost you about $1 per day.
 Delete the whole resource group or just the workspace with one of:
 ```
 az ml workspace delete -w ml1 -g ml1 az group delete --name ml1
 ```

-## Option 2.
-Using an Azure Data Science Virtual Machine image
+# Option 2.
+Using a VM based on one of Microsoft's Data Science Virtual Machine images

+_*Required*_: `ssh` and some basic familiarity with it

 _NB to copy and paste into a non-powershell shell, replace the backtick line-continuation marks with backslash before pasting_
 ```